-When reviewing targets, pupils are encouraged to state where they think they have made progress so they can raise their self-esteem and reflect on the progress they are making.
+When reviewing targets on their PSP, pupils are encouraged to state where they think they have made progress so they can raise their self-esteem and reflect on the progress they are making.

-Support is reviewed regularly, at least three times a year and depending on the child's needs and progress, a discussion with the SENDCo will determine whether support is continued.
+Support is reviewed regularly, at least three times a year at PSP meetings with the class teacher.
+Depending on the child's needs and progress, a discussion with the SENDCo will determine whether support is continued.